Search Articles

 clear search terms

 Unintended Consequences!
-Oral Contraceptives and Dis-ease Beginning in the Gut
+Oral Contraceptives and Dis-ease Begins in the Gut

-Hormones in the gut?
-Dis-ease beginning in the gut???
-Check out this clinical tip for some insight on oral hormone supplementation that might surprise you!
+Check out this clinical tip video for insight on oral sex hormone supplementation that might surprise you.
+Here are a few of the points I cover…

-Oral contraceptives increase C-reactive protein!
-Check out the detail yourself: here and here and here and here and here
+Oral contraceptives may increase C-reactive protein.
+Check out the detail here and here and here and here.

-We already very well now that oral contraceptive can deplete various nutrients, especially Vitamin B6 (a great read for detail).
-Do you think there’s a connection!?
+We also know oral contraceptive use may deplete micronutrients, especially Vitamin B6 (a great read for detail).

 Warmly,